nathaneastwood/fablore/src/data/README.md

 python3 -m pytest
 ```

-This exercises pipe/tab CSV helpers, `Types` parsing, shared class/talent merging (with isolated temp files), hero hashing helpers, registry id helpers, the full `Database` API (in-memory DB fixture), and an integration check that `validate_data.collect_alerts()` returns no issues for the committed datasets.
+This exercises pipe/tab CSV helpers, `Types` parsing, shared class/talent merging (with isolated temp files), hero hashing helpers, registry id helpers, the full `Database` API (in-memory DB fixture), an integration check that `validate_data.collect_alerts()` returns no issues for the committed datasets, and the `src/data/entries/` invariants (`test_data_entry.py`, which parses the declarations with `ast` rather than importing them, so it needs no database).

 Isolation: mutating tests use pytest `tmp_path` and `monkeypatch`; they do not write into `src/data/` in the checkout.
 The `db` fixture uses an in-memory SQLite database and does not seed from CSVs.
 The `validate_data` integration test only reads the checkout.